zhongwencool/ecron/README.md

 If you want custom logging control, you can create your own event handler.
 See [`src/ecron_telemetry_logger.erl`](https://github.com/zhongwencool/ecron/blob/main/src/ecron_telemetry_logger.erl) as a reference implementation.

-## Test
+## Contributing

-This command will run property-based tests, common tests, and generate a coverage report with verbose output.
+To run run property-based tests, common tests, and generate a coverage report with verbose output.
 ```shell
   $ rebar3 do proper -c, ct -c, cover -v
 ```
+It's take about 10-15 minutes.

+## License
+Ecron is released under the Apache-2.0 license.
+See the [license file](LICENSE).